1neskk/SmartPointer/README.md

 In this project I have implemented a smart pointer class that can be used to manage memory in C++.
 This project helped me understand how pointers and smart pointers work and how to manage memory in C++.

 ## Get Started
-Officially support Windows and Linux operating systems.
+Officially support Windows and Linux operating systems (I suppose you're using the GNU compiler collection).

 #### Windows
 * Clone the repository to your local machine: `git clone https://github.com/1neskk/SmartPointer && cd SmartPointer`